paulfoley/Udacity_Nanodegree-Machine_Learning/Project_Enron_Fraud-Clustering/README.md

 ### Data Files

-* `dataset.pkl` - The dataset for the project, there are 146 people in the data set with 18 labeled as POI’s.
+* `dataset.pkl` - The dataset for the project.
+There are 146 people in the data set with 18 labeled as POI’s.
 From looking at the data, there are 1358 features that are missing values.
 The data has been wrangled and cleaned by [Udacity](https://www.udacity.com/).

 #### Outliers